psychoinformatics-de/studyforrest-data-confoundsannotation/README.md

 Once a dataset is cloned, it is a light-weight directory on your local machine.
-At this point, it contains only small metadata and information on the identity of the files in the dataset, but not actual *content* of the (sometimes large) data files.
+At this point, it contains only small metadata and information on the identity of the files in the dataset, but not the actual *content* of the (sometimes large) data files.

 ### Retrieve dataset content